 On the other hand, if a museum is scanning confidential materials, we can arrange for the introduction of a whole host of security measures, from password-protected profiles to IP-specific access points — so only authorised personnel can access the system.

 Document scanning offers greater time efficiency

 Document scanning means that museums are able to offer their services in a much more time-efficient manner.

 We have often worked with museums that would take requests from universities or other museums for information and materials, which would sometimes take a matter of hours or days to collect.

 With these requests now managed on a digital basis, it means that museums are able to respond to viewing and material requests within a matter of minutes.

-This is because as documents and files are logged by our scanners and are assigned into specific filing systems.
+This is because documents and files are logged by our scanners and are assigned to specific filing systems.

 The vast majority of our clients also opt for Optical Character Recognition (OCR) scanning, which ensures that all files scanned are fully searchable and digitally editable.